neo-project/neo-blockchain-toolkit/quickstart.md

 <!-- markdownlint-enable -->
-# NEO Blockchain Toolkit for .NET Quickstart
+# Neo Blockchain Toolkit for .NET Quickstart

 > Note, this quickstart has only been tested on Windows 10 and Ubuntu 18.04.